 Cold metal and passion for racing united the Dodge logo.
-The emblem demonstrates the elegance and fluidity of body lines, which are combined with the ease of operation and high performance of the company’s vehicles.
+The emblem demonstrates the elegance and fluidity of body lines, combined with the ease of operation and high performance of the company’s vehicles.

 Meaning and History